preetyloss/CustomFortniteBotLobby/README.md

 ### WARNING!
 ⚠️ If you kill the terminal, this will not work (the status will not change to offline), you need to do the command bot@logout or /panel and then click on the button logout

-## 🚀 New Features
-✅ A API that allow to get the status and if the bot is available

-✅ Detection of Fortnite matchmaking ban with a special status.

-✅ Automatic verification of device info.

 ## 🛠️ Discord Bot Commands
 | Command | Description |